corgian-standard/corgian-standard.github.io/data/software-engineering/git.md

 why couldn't you resolve those challenges and achieve this goal.
 Because more than likely, you are doing waterfall, which is in conflict with this goal.

+Side mention: default PR title as the squash merge commit message is recommended.

 ## Practice Agile Nano Waterfall Git Commit

 If you identified a typo in a file that already has 30 lines of code